Dreamscent/Dreamscent.github.io/_posts/2024-05-02-SANS-SEC660-Review.md

 For the exam, I would say it is 55% how good your indexing and searching skills are, 35% how well you understand the materials, and 10% whether you have your lucky red underwear on when guessing that few questions which look totally alien to you.
+I wouldn't say that a SANS GXPN cert holder is good at binary exploitation just because he/she indexed a couple of books well and got some MCQ questions correct.

+But that is just my 2 cents worth.
+The course is good, but the certification is meh in my opinion.

+Until next time!

+J